 Red lentil and vegetable soup – a healthy, vegan soup that’s easy to make and loaded with vegetables.
 It’s a flavor packed soup perfect for cold chilly nights.

 Saturday was a rainy day so I made a big pot of this red lentil and vegetable soup.
 I’ve been making this soup a lot this winter – it’s vegan, warm and comforting, full of flavor and packed with vegetables (3 cups of kale!).

 Soup is one of my go-to meals in the winter.
 I love to make a big pot of red lentil soup and then use it up during the week.

-- It’s great with a grilled cheese sandwich – a classic!
+- It’s great with a grilled cheese sandwich.

 - Or serve it with a salad for a lighter option.

 - This soup is so thick and hearty, I sometimes like to serve it over rice with a side of sautéed veggies, like these green beans, for a healthy, vegan dinner.

 This soup is simple to make and uses basic pantry ingredients and lots of fresh vegetables.
 It’s seasoned with curry and cumin – both aromatic spices that give the soup a warm, earthy kick.
 And it’s packed with kale – an all round good for you green.

 I used red lentils in this soup – they are cooked with the vegetables and vegetable broth until tender.
 They break down and thicken the soup.